Hively Health

 • Developing empathy and conflict resolution abilities

-What Does ADHD Therapy Look Like?
+What Does ADHD Therapy with a Psychologist Look Like?

 • Personalised Sessions: Therapy sessions are tailored to the individual’s unique experiences and needs.
 For children, therapy might be more playful or involve activities; for adults, sessions tend to be discussion and skills-focused.